Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Preliminaries

 Let $Q_X$ be uniform on $([-1, 1], \rho \doteq |\cdot|)$ (or have bounded Lebesgue density), and let $P_X$ have Lebesgue density $f_P(x)\propto |x|^\gamma$ on $[-1, 1]$.
 Then $dQ_X/dP_X = 1/(2f_P)$ and diverges at $x=0$.
 It is immediate that \eqref{eq:ass1equation} holds for any ball centered at $x=0$.
 It is not hard to check however that \eqref{eq:ass1equation} holds at all $x \in [-1, 1]$ since $P_X$ can only assign higher mass away from $0$.

 Following the above example, we can see that $\gamma = \infty$ happens when $dQ_X/dP_X$ diverges at a rate faster than polynomial (e.g. let $f_P(x) \propto \exp(-1/|x|)$).
 Such fast divergence in $dQ_X/dP_X$ happens for instance if $P_X$ and $Q_X$ are sufficiently separated Gaussians, in which case transfer can be hard.
-In fact, the example of two Gaussians was given earlier in \citep{cortes2010learning} where it is shown that this is a case where transfer is hard for importance-sampling approaches; our present results indicate that, in a minimax sense, such situations might be hard for any approach. \end{example}
+In fact, the example of two Gaussians was given earlier in \citep{cortes2010learning} as an example of hard transfer for importance-sampling approaches; our present results indicate that, in a minimax sense, such situations are hard irrespective of the learning approach. \end{example}

 \begin{example}[$Q_X$ has lower-dimension] Suppose that $Q_X$ has support $\tDom$ of dimension $d_Q$, while $P_X$ has support $\sDom$ of dimension $d_P\geq d_Q$ (Figure \ref{fig:gamma}).
-In a generic metric space, this would be formalized w.r.t. the mass assigned to balls as $Q_X(B(x, r)) \propto r^{d_Q}$ while $P_X(B(x, r))\propto r^{d_P}$ for $x \in \tDom$ (see e.g. Definition \ref{def:doublingMeas}), following similar intuition for Euclidean spaces.
+In a generic metric space, this would be formalized with respect to the mass assigned to balls as $Q_X(B(x, r)) \propto r^{d_Q}$ while $P_X(B(x, r))\propto r^{d_P}$ for $x \in \tDom$ (see e.g. Definition \ref{def:doublingMeas}), following similar intuition for Euclidean spaces.
 It is then direct that we would have $\gamma = d_P - d_Q$.
-This is again a sense in which $\gamma$ encodes the \emph{strength} of singularity of $Q_X$ w.r.t. $P_X$.
+This is again a sense in which $\gamma$ encodes the \emph{strength} of singularity of $Q_X$ with respect to $P_X$.
 We'll then see that the smaller $d_Q\ll d_P$, the more useful target labels are. \end{example}

-We remark that, in practice, $\gamma$ might capture any mix of the above examples, but clearly serves to measure the \emph{degree} to which $Q_X$ is close to singular w.r.t. $P_X$ (Example \ref{ex:unboundedDensity}) or the \emph{strength} of such singularity (Example \ref{ex:diffDim}).
+We remark that, in practice, $\gamma$ might capture any mix of the above examples, and as such, can be viewed as measuring the \emph{degree} to which $Q_X$ is close to singular with respect to $P_X$ (if $Q_X \ll P_X$ as in Example \ref{ex:unboundedDensity}), or otherwise the \emph{strength} of such singularity (Example \ref{ex:diffDim}).